Checkout source code

 host SpatialMetadataTest my_unix_user_name 127.0.0.1/32 trust

-The last step for allowing Apache SIS to run tests on PostgreSQL is to set the org.apache.sis.test.extensive Java property to true (see next section).
+The last step for allowing Apache SIS to run tests on PostgreSQL is to set the org.apache.sis.test.postgresql Java property or the SIS_TEST_OPTIONS environment variable (see next section).
 This requirement has been added for avoiding undesired interference with host.
-Note that this step is likely to change after Apache SIS upgrade to JUnit 5.

 Running extensive tests

-A simple mvn install execution in the sis directory will build and test Apache SIS with the default set of JUnit tests.
-Some tests are skipped by default, either because they would have some effects outside the sis directory (for example writing in SpatialMetadataTest database on PostgreSQL), or because those tests take a long time to execute.
+A simple gradle test execution in the main directory will build and test Apache SIS with the default set of JUnit tests.
+Some tests are skipped by default, either because they would have some effects outside the main directory (for example writing in SpatialMetadataTest database on PostgreSQL), or because those tests take a long time to execute.
 For enabling all tests, use the following command:

 Switch to development branch

-The source code repository contains master, geoapi-3.1 and geoapi-4.0 branches.
-Apache SIS releases are created from master, which depends on the latest GeoAPI version released by the Open Geospatial Consortium (OGC), currently GeoAPI 3.0.1.
-However daily developments occur on the geoapi-4.0 branch before to be merged (indirectly) to master.
+The source code repository contains main, geoapi-3.1 and geoapi-4.0 branches.
+Apache SIS releases are created from main, which depends on the latest GeoAPI version released by the Open Geospatial Consortium (OGC), currently GeoAPI 3.0.2.
+However, daily developments occur on the geoapi-4.0 branch before to be merged (indirectly) to main.
 Those branches exist in order to experiment early new API and technologies — since they may impact the library design — while keeping the releases compatible with officially released API.
 In summary:

 git checkout geoapi-4.0